 Unfortunately, in many cases, worker’s compensation is the employee’s only remedy.
 However, worker compensation rules generally apply only between a worker and his direct employer.
-If you uncertain what laws may apply to your case, it would be wise to speak with an attorney.
+If you’re uncertain what laws may apply to your case, it would be wise to speak with an attorney.
 An injured worker may wish to explore all avenues of prospective liability outside of worker’s compensation.

 Does Anyone Else Have a Potential Claim?

-At minimum, a contractor must take the safety precautions that another reasonably qualified contractor would take in similar circumstances.
+At a minimum, a contractor must take the safety precautions that another reasonably qualified contractor would take in similar circumstances.
 Whether the contractor has done that may become a question for the court.

-- A potential client may worry who is going to pay for the representation needed in a lawsuit.
+- A potential client may worry about who is going to pay for the representation needed in a lawsuit.

-At Slater & Zurz, you get paid before the lawyers do (if you win the case).
-A portion of the settlement or verdict rendered (usually around 1/3) will be payable to the law firm and the remainder generally goes to the client, again depending on whatever financial liabilities are current in the case.
+At Slater & Zurz, you get paid before the lawyers (if you win the case).
+A portion of the settlement or verdict rendered (usually around 1/3) will be payable to the law firm, and the remainder generally goes to the client, again depending on whatever financial liabilities are current in the case.